| || |

 As we focus on all of the wonderful environmental benefits of green roofs and living walls, the societal benefits are often overlooked - yet humans may be the species with the most to gain.
 Research shows that patients who can view nature during recovery have better clinical outcomes, and students that interact with nature during the learning process have improved attention and social skills.
 Often the only green space available to these facilities is on the roof and walls.

 In this presentation I will highlight research and case studies of green roofs on healthcare and education facilities, including the Providence St. Mary Medical Center green roof above, and the share amazing results of connecting people to nature in an urban setting.

-30-Minute Live Q & A with Liz Hart.
+30-Minute Live Q & A with Liz Hart in Portland, OR.

 The decade-old U.S. green roof market is largely based on German technology.
 Advanced understanding has led to breakthroughs that address issues in first-generation green roofs and technology transfer.

 Comprehensive green roofs bring the most advantageous qualities of intensive and extensive green roofs together.
 Comprehensive green roofs support plant varieties typically seen in intensive green roofs at the depth and weight of extensive green roofs.
 First presented at the 2013 Cities Alive Conference.

 You will benefit from these 5 Key Learning Objectives as Molly Meyer shares on the subject: